25 best movie adaptations of classic children's books

 The best feature-length adaptations of classic children's books

 From delectable comfort food like Mary Poppins and Matilda to ambitious auteur efforts including Fantastic Mr. Fox and Hugo, EW presents our 25 favorite film adaptations of children's classics.
 Read on to see if your favorites made the list.

 The Secret Garden (1993)

-Polish filmmaker Agnieszka Holland took on the most recent — and celebrated — adaptation of Frances Hodgson Burnett’s 1911 book.
-Her vision maintains the original’s deliberate pace and dark themes, infusing it with a gorgeous Gothic atmosphere and sprinkling it with crucial notes of joy and humor.
-Legendary cinematographer Roger Deakins expertly realizes The Secret Garden’s mysterious core, while Maggie Smith is — as ever — a scene-stealing delight in the role of Mrs. Medlock.
+Polish filmmaker Agnieszka Holland gave audiences a widely celebrated adaptation of Frances Hodgson Burnett's 1911 book.
+Not the only director to interpret this classic for the screen, her vision maintains the original's deliberate pace and dark themes, infusing it with a gorgeous Gothic atmosphere and sprinkling it with crucial notes of joy and humor.
+Legendary cinematographer Roger Deakins expertly realizes The Secret Garden's mysterious core, while Maggie Smith is—as ever—a scene-stealing delight in the role of Mrs. Medlock.

 Little Women (1994)

 Louisa May Alcott's famed accounting of four sisters growing together from childhood to adulthood was transformed into awards bait in this 1994 adaptation.
 Directed by Gillian Armstrong, Little Women stars Winona Ryder in an Academy Award-nominated role, and while maintaining the family-friendly nature of the source material—it's rated PG—the film takes on the hue of Hollywood prestige, a lush cinematic treatment of mid-19th century America.